linux-system-roles/mssql/README.md

 When this variable is set to `true`, the role enables firewall even if it was not enabled.

-The role uses the System Roles firewall role to manage the firewall, hence, only firewall implementations supported by the firewall role work.
+The role uses the `fedora.linux_system_roles.firewall` role to manage the firewall, hence, only firewall implementations supported by the `fedora.linux_system_roles.firewall` role work.

 If you set this variable to `false`, you must open the port defined with the `mssql_tcp_port` variable prior to running this role.